ohana-scholars/ohana-scholars.github.io/userguide.md

 #### Edit Profile
 ![](assets/img/guidepics/editprofile.png)

 Following the profile page, below it will be a link that allows you to edit your profile.
-You'll be redirected to this page where you can change everything besides your username.
+You'll be redirected to this page where you can change the info listed on your profile.

 #### List Sessions
 ![](assets/img/guidepics/listsessions.png)